silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 # Template Syntax

-A template can contain any markup language (e.g HTML, CSV, JSON..) and before being rendered to the user, they're processed through [SSViewer](api:SilverStripe\View\SSViewer).
-This process replaces placeholders such as `$Var` with real content from your
-[model](../model) and allows you to define logic controls like `<% if $Var %>`.
+A template can contain any markup language (e.g HTML, CSV, JSON, etc) and before being rendered to the user, they're processed through [SSViewer](api:SilverStripe\View\SSViewer).
+This process replaces placeholders such as `$Var` with real content from your model (see [Model and Databases](../model)) and allows you to use logic like `<% if $Var %>` in your templates.

 An example of a Silverstripe CMS template is below: